Arthur Gore (tennis)

 Arthur William Charles Wentworth Gore (2 January 1868 – 1 December 1928) was a British tennis player.

 He is best known for winning three singles titles at the Wimbledon Championship and was runner-up a record 5 times (shared with Herbert Lawford).
 He also won gold medals at the 1908 Summer Olympics in London, England, winning the Men's Indoor Singles and the Men's Indoor Doubles (with Herbert Barrett).
 He also competed at the 1912 Summer Olympics in Stockholm, Sweden.
-Gore's Wimbledon win in 1909, at age 41, makes him the oldest player to date to hold the Wimbledon Gentlemen's Singles title.
+Gore's Wimbledon win in 1909, at age 41, makes him the oldest player to date to hold the Wimbledon Gentlemen's singles title.

+Early life

+Gore was born in Lyndhurst, Hampshire, and grew up in France, the third son of Captain Augustus Frederick Wentworth Gore and Hon.
+Emily Anne Curzon.
+His father was the sole surviving son of noted novelist Catherine Gore and Charles Arthur Gore.
+His mother was a member of the Curzon family, the daughter of MP Robert Curzon and granddaughter of Viscount Curzon.